Massaman curry

 Massaman curry (แกงมัสมั่น, RTGS: kaeng matsaman, [kɛ̄ːŋ mát.sā.màn]) is a rich, flavourful, and mildly spicy Thai curry.
-It is a fusion dish, combining ingredients from three sources: Persia, the Indian Subcontinent, and the Malay Archipelago (e.g., cardamom, cinnamon, cloves, star anise, cumin, bay leaves, nutmeg, and mace) with ingredients more commonly used in native Thai cuisine (e.g., chili peppers, coriander, lemongrass, galangal, white pepper, shrimp paste, shallots, and garlic) to make massaman curry paste.
-The substance of the dish is usually based on chicken or other meat, potatoes, onions, and peanuts.
+It is a fusion dish, combining ingredients from three sources — Persia, the Indian subcontinent, and the Malay Archipelago (e.g., cardamom, cinnamon, cloves, star anise, cumin, bay leaves, nutmeg, and mace) — with ingredients more commonly used in native Thai cuisine (e.g., chili peppers, coriander, lemongrass, galangal, white pepper, shrimp paste, shallots, and garlic) to make massaman curry paste.
+The substance of the dish is usually based on chicken, potatoes, onions, and peanuts.
 The richness comes from the coconut milk and cream used as a base, as for many Thai curries.